GetFluxly Start Free

 Both are valid starting points, and the honest answer to each is different.
 Let us go through both.

-PostHog has been adding a Workflows module with email sending (as of June 2026, it includes 10,000 free messages per month).
+PostHog Workflows, its messaging module, is now generally available and sends email, SMS, push, and webhooks (10,000 free messages per month per channel, then usage pricing).
 It is a real feature, not a placeholder.
 But the product was built as an analytics platform first, and Workflows is one of ten-plus modules.
 If lifecycle email is your primary goal, you are working with a tool that was designed to answer analytical questions first and send email second.
+Our guide on PostHog and lifecycle email covers what Workflows handles and what to pair it with.

 Read the SaaS lifecycle email automation guide to understand what a focused lifecycle email stack looks like, and the product event tracking guide for how the event layer connects to email automation.